 12. Cucumber cup

-Cucumber cup is a quick, refreshing snack that you can make in different ways.
+The cucumber cup is a quick, refreshing, and portable snack you can make differently.
 Here’s one way to make it—cut a cucumber into one- or two-inch thick slices and scoop out their seeded flesh.
 Mix this seeded flesh with Greek yogurt, cheese, herbs, and seasonings and blend them into a smooth mix.
 Add finely chopped and cooked veggies, such as onion, chives, parsley, bell peppers, mushrooms, and mix them with the seeded flesh mix.
 Fill this mix into the cucumber cups and serve.

 13. Baby bruschetta